drb101005/Smart-Traffic-Predictor/README.md

 🚀 Run the project locally (step by step)
 1) Download the code
 git clone https://github.com/your-username/smart-traffic-predictor.git

 cd smart-traffic-predictor

-2) Start the backend (FastAPI)
+3) Start the backend (FastAPI)
-a) Open a terminal and go to the backend folder cd backend
+a) Open a terminal and go to the backend folder

+cd backend

 b) Create a virtual environment
 Windows (PowerShell):

 py -m venv .venv
 .venv\Scripts\activate

-macOS/Linux:

-python3 -m venv .venv
-source .venv/bin/activate

 You should see (.venv) at the start of your terminal line after activation.

 c) Install Python packages

 pip install -r requirements.txt

 If pip fails, try:

-python -m pip install -r requirements.txt (Windows) python3 -m pip install -r requirements.txt (macOS/Linux)
+python -m pip install -r requirements.txt (Windows)

+python3 -m pip install -r requirements.txt (macOS/Linux)

 d) Add your Google API key

-Create a file named .env inside the backend folder with this content:
+Inside the backend file there is a .env file , just genrate an api key and put it there

 GOOGLE_MAPS_API_KEY=YOUR_GOOGLE_MAPS_API_KEY_HERE

 e) Run the backend server

 uvicorn main:app --reload